MitchellShiell/Outreach/dms-setup.md

 Script tutorial on setting up the DMS on a server linked to a secure domain.

+Using Iterm with oh-my-zsh spaceship theme
+ - cmd +, + , + (3x mag for easy to read text)
+ - Terminal Dimension is 83x39 (dimension is specific to the magnification setting above)
+ - Centered

+Chrome brower in full screen mode on second desktop so i can swipe back and fourth as required and therefore don't need to move the terminal around (gives flexibility and consistency when editing)

+Part 4 cheat sheet

 ## Structure

 - [Getting Started](#part-1-getting-started)